Print, Propaganda And Subversion In Europe 1630-1800 HIST4018

 This course will focus on the growth in print culture from the Thirty Years War through to the volatile period of the French Revolution.

-Two hours per week.
+Three hours per week.
 This is one of the honours options in History and may not run every year.
 The options that are running this session are available on MyCampus.

 Requirements of Entry